spryker/spryker-docs/_includes/pbc/all/install-features/202404.0/install-dynamic-multistore.md

 {% info_block warningBox "Verification" %}

-Ensure that, when a store created, updated, or deleted with local and country data.
-And it is exported to or removed from Redis.
+Ensure that whenever a store’s data is created, updated or deleted — including local and country information — it is correctly exported to or removed from Redis.

 Storage type: Redis
 Target entity: Store